- BFF Home

 Many believe truth is dependent on what they have learned or believed.
 In other words, truth is relative; it depends on what one believes.

 For them, freedom is that ability to live out what they believe to be true.
 Freedom of expression has become the world's prized moral for life.
-Anyone who takes away from this becomes as a oppressive Lord.
-This explains in part the intensity of animosity between those who who want to see freedom of expression and those who see those 'freedoms' threatening their own freedoms to do what is right and good.
+Anyone who takes away from this becomes as an oppressive Lord.
+This explains in part the intensity of animosity between those who want to see freedom of expression and those who see those 'freedoms' threatening their own freedoms to do what is right and good.

+Truth,however, is based on the character, will, and purpose of God.
+Truth is not dependent on our feelings, perspectives, learning or some spiritual experience.
 True freedom is determined by how much of our lives are in harmony with God our Creator.
-Obedience to God's principles bring about the most full and satisfied life.
+Obedience to God's principles brings about the most full and satisfied life.

 Although our minds will critically influence our lives and decisions, the way we live our lives are the clear proof whether we are free or not.
-If anyone lives in sin, they are enslaved to sin (John 8:34) and are not able to live a life in freedom of service to God (Gal 5:1,13).
+If anyone lives in sin, they are enslaved to sin (John 8:34) and are not able to live a life in the freedom of service to God (Gal 5:1,13).
 (1)